UMD-INST377/Group-Project-Base/README.md

 ## Known Bugs and Potential Future Development
 ### Bugs:
-- Scrolling on the Query form makes the input forms go past the Bulma boxes.
+- Scrolling on the Query form makes the input elements go past the Bulma boxes.

 ### Potential Future Developments:
 - Allow the option to remove columns from the filtered output